On the Sn/n-Problem: An upper bound for the value function

-\end{itemize} These requirements are not very restrictive, and there are many other gain functions and associated stopping problems for which this kind of upper bound can be constructed.
+is the graph of a function $b:\RR^{+}\to \RR$.\\ This requirement can easily be relaxed to the symmetric case, where $\partial C^{S} = \mathrm{Graph}(b) \cup \mathrm{Graph}(-b)$. \end{itemize} These requirements are not very restrictive, and there are many other gain functions and associated stopping problems for which this kind of upper bound can be constructed.
 A set of examples which fulfill these requirements and for which \eqref{eq:vwgen} is explicitly solvable can be found in \cite{peskir06}.
 Some of these are:

-with $n\in \NN$ and $q>n-\1$,
+with $d\in \NN$ and $q>d-\1$,